rails-sqlserver/tiny_tds/README.md

 $ make install
 ```

-If none exist, our native extension will use MiniPortile to install any missing dependencies listed above for your specific platform.
-These dependencies will be built and linked within the installed TinyTDS gem.
 Please read the MiniPortile and/or Windows sections at the end of this file for advanced configuration options past the following:

 ```
 --with-freetds-dir=DIR